cartigli/vault/xsorted()/III SQL/V Keys & Constraints.md

 );
 ```

-ON DELETE CASCADE - this constrains the tables by defining a rule enforcing the child table to delete all associated records with a
-customer_id if a value of the PRIMARY KEY on the Parent Table is deleted
+*On Delete Cascade - this constrains the tables by defining a rule enforcing the child table to delete all associated records with a customer_id if a value of the Primary Key on the Parent Table is deleted.*

 ```mysql
 CREATE TABLE sales